 Why a BYU Marriott EMPA?

 “I’m an EMPA because I want to increase my skills to make a difference in the world.
 I have no interest in working in government, but I love nonprofits and thought the courses looked like relevant skills in or out of the public sector.”
-Peter Tolman, Seminaries and Institutes Seminary Principal
+Peter Tolman, LDS Seminaries and Institutes seminary principal

 “I’m an EMPA because I want the knowledge to be a leader, both in my professional position and in humanitarian work.”
 Natalie Gay